-The biggest five arms exporters are the United States, Russia, United Kingdom, France, and Germany.
+The biggest five arms exporters are the USA, Russia, UK, France, and Germany.
 The USA's biggest customer is Israel, but, all powers are guilty of selling obscene quantities of arms to unstable countries.
 Despite the widespread condemnation, sometimes it appears it is good to sell weapons to (for example) a government that needs to keep its army operable in order to secure peace within its own borders.
 But this isn't where lots of the weapons that we sell go.
-The USA in particular tends to arm opposition parties and rebels in countries where it disagrees with the government, and has as such armed and directly trained groups such as the Taliban, not always caring that many supported groups have atrocious human rights records.
+The USA in particular tends to arm opposition parties and rebels in countries where it disagrees with the government, and has as such armed and directly trained groups such as the Taliban in Afghanistan, not always caring that many supported groups have atrocious human rights records.

 “The USA drew worldwide criticism for failing to adopt the greatest international agreement for the reduction of some greenhouse gases, The Kyoto Protocol, which has been accepted by nearly every other country.
 This is despite the fact that the USA is by a massive margin the world's biggest polluter and very disproportionately so.
 President Bush has repeatedly stated that he will not adopt such protocols if they harm American economy.
 Commercialism and greed overcome all common sense and thought for the welfare of future generations.
 See my complete page on "Oil, Pollution and Kyoto".
 This failure causes hatred not only of the Bush administration, but of American commercialism in general.”

 Widely known as the world's greatest polluter, America has recently not backed pollution treaties to reduce car emissions or petrol consumption.
 The US alone accounted for 36.1% of worldwide greenhouse emissions in 199014.